 Visitors can also access a “Touch” Gas Mask Bag that contains real WWI artifacts from the Museum and Memorial's non-accessioned collections.
 The objects are meant to be touched, held and explored to gain a better, more personal understanding of the past.
 To incorporate this feature into your visit, simply ask a volunteer or staff member upon arrival.
 For additional information contact us at email@example.com.
-Due to COVID-19 restrictions, this service is not currently available.

 Yes, the Museum and Memorial welcomes service dogs and miniature horses in their roles as service animals.
 All other animals and pets are prohibited from being inside any buildings on the Museum and Memorial complex, including the Liberty Memorial Tower.

 Reserved, van-accessible parking spaces are available at the North end of the U-Shaped Drive, as well as in the West Visitor's Lot, which is accessible from Kessler Road or Memorial Drive.
 Parking is free at the Museum and Memorial.